glassBead-tc/glassBead-001-atris/backend/app/claudeDev_docs/task_handoff.md

 3. **Multi-Step Query Handling:**
    - Implement the logic in `multi_step_queries.ts` to:
+     - Connect to Audius discovery nodes via the SDK.
      - Fetch data from the `/v1/tracks/trending` endpoint with a default timeframe of 'week'.
      - Extract genres from the fetched tracks.
      - Score and rank genres based on their frequency using Pareto distribution.